declanbyrd/declanbyrd.co.uk/src/colophon.md

 The logo for this site was generated in [Profile Pic Maker](https://pfpmaker.com/).

+The icons in the journal are from [feather icons](https://feathericons.com/).

 ## Typography

 All headings use the [Bungee](https://gwfh.mranftl.com/fonts/bungee?subsets=latin) font which was downloaded using the [google-webfonts-helper](https://gwfh.mranftl.com/fonts).